1st1/async_pep/pep-async.rst

 PEP 3156 (asyncio framework).

-From this point in this document we use the word *coroutine* to refer to functions declared using the new syntax.
-We use *generator-based coroutine* where necessary to refer to coroutines that are based on generator syntax.
+From this point in this document we use the word *coroutine* to refer to functions declared using the new syntax.  *generator-based coroutine* is used where necessary to refer to coroutines that are based on generator syntax.